ethanbradley/nihpc-documentation/docs/Connecting to Kelvin2.md

 - Log into Kelvin2 using your QUB Active Directory credentials.

-- Type the following command into your terminal on Kelvin2 to open the `authorized_keys` file using the vim text editor
+- Type the following command into your terminal on Kelvin2 to open the `authorized_keys` file using the vim text editor.
   ```bash
   vi ~/.ssh/authorized_keys
   ```
-  >[!IMPORTANT]
-  > The public SSH key already listed in the `authorized_keys` file labeled 'Alces Clusterware HPC Cluster Key' should not be modified or deleted.
+- Once vim has opened, navigate to the end of the file and access "Insert Mode" by pressing Shift+G then Shift+A. The public SSH key already listed in the `authorized_keys` file labeled 'Alces Clusterware HPC Cluster Key' should not be modified or deleted.
-- Once vim has opened, navigate to the end of the file and access "Insert Mode" by pressing Shift+G then Shift+A
 - Press 'Enter' to create a new line
 - On your local computer, copy the contents of `my-kelvin-key.pub` to the clipboard
 - Paste this to the end of your `authorized_keys` file in Kelvin2 by right-clicking in the vim editor